 Approval of this proposal will require the affirmative vote of a majority of the votes cast in person or represented by proxy.
 Abstentions will not count as votes cast on this proposal.
 Therefore, abstentions will have no effect on the proposal.
 Additionally, broker non-votes will not be considered to have voted on this proposal, and therefore will have no effect on the proposal.
-The individuals named as proxies on the enclosed proxy card will vote your proxy "FOR" this proposal unless you instruct otherwise on the proxy or you withhold authority to vote.
+The individuals named as proxies on the enclosed proxy card will vote your proxy "FOR" this proposal unless you instruct otherwise on the proxy.